-Extended International Pre-Med
+Course type: Extended International Pre-Med

 This is the University’s own pre-degree programme which prepares international students for undergraduate study in the UK, and at the University of St Andrews in particular.

 The schedule for this programme differs slightly from the standard University semester dates.
-All weeks from the programme start date to end date of Year 1 are teaching, in-class revision or assessment weeks, other than the following:
+From the programme start date to end date there will be teaching, in-class revision or assessment weeks, and independent learning weeks.
+There will also be winter vacation and inter-semester weeks, and a Spring vacation week in Semester 2.
+Detailed information is provided in programme handbook, and may be subject to change.

 International students who are academically able, but whose high school qualification is not recognised for application to an undergraduate degree at the University of St Andrews.